Taking a Gun on a Plane- Airline Firearm Rules

 First of all, much to the surprise of most people, it is perfectly legal to take a gun on most planes in the USA.
 You just can’t have it in your carry-on luggage.

 Most airlines have a process to do this that you must follow.
 You must be sure that you also conform to the local laws of the departure and arrival airports.
-(Do NOT fly into, or out of, any airport in New York City with a gun!!!)
+(Do NOT fly into, or out of, any airport in New York City with a gun!!!
+See the video at the end of this article if you want to know why!)

 Please be 100% sure that your firearms are completely unloaded!
 See The 4 Rules of gun Safety.